 - It is Lightweight

-- It stoves away very easy (folds up and takes only a little storage room)
+- It stoves away very easily (folds up and takes only a little storage room)

 - It holds well in mud or sand

-On the negative side the fluke anchor doesn’t hold very well in grassy or rocky surfaces.
+On the negative side, the fluke anchor doesn’t hold very well on grassy or rocky surfaces.

-Plow anchors are a safer choice if you need an all round anchor for your boat.
+Plow anchors are a safer choice if you need an all-around anchor for your boat.

-Plow anchors have fixed shank and looks like a plow.
+Plow anchors have fixed shanks and look like a plow.

-- It reset itself if the wind or current change direction
+- It reset itself if the wind or current changes direction

 - Holds effectively in grass, mud, and sand

-On the negative side is the higher weight and need of storage room.
+On the negative side is the higher weight and need for a storage room.

-A claw anchor is the cheapest type of modern anchors due to its simple design.
+A claw anchor is the cheapest type of modern anchor due to its simple design.
 It holds okay in any seabed but is a bit harder to handle, in my opinion.
-Its´design is adapted from anchors used to secure oil rigs in the North Sea.
+Its design is adapted from anchors used to secure oil rigs in the North Sea.

-Like the plow anchor it does not fold away and takes up a lot of storrage room.
+Like the plow anchor, it does not fold away and takes up a lot of storage room.

 Anchor types are often named after the manufacturer who invented it, but you will find many copies with another brand name.
 A good example is the Bruce anchor (the claw anchor), which is a brand but also often referred to as a particular type of anchor.
 Bruce does not produce this type of anchor anymore, but you will find others who do.